kjnorris/JHUCleanData/CodeBook.md

     Fast Fourier Transform of standard deviation of  acceleration Euclidean magnitude in each of the X, Y, and Z axes

-### fBodyAccJerkMag.mean
+### fBodyAccJerkMag.std

-    Fast Fourier Transform of mean acceleration Jerk Euclidean magnitude in each of the X, Y, and Z axes
+    Fast Fourier Transform of standard deviation of  acceleration Jerk Euclidean magnitude in each of the X, Y, and Z axes

-### fBodyGyroMag.mean
+### fBodyGyroMag.std

-    Fast Fourier Transform of mean gyro Euclidean magnitude in each of the X, Y, and Z axes
+    Fast Fourier Transform of standard deviation of  gyro Euclidean magnitude in each of the X, Y, and Z axes

-### fBodyGyroJerkMag.mean
+### fBodyGyroJerkMag.std

-    Fast Fourier Transform of mean gyro Jerk Euclidean magnitude in each of the X, Y, and Z axes
+    Fast Fourier Transform of standard deviation of  gyro Jerk Euclidean magnitude in each of the X, Y, and Z axes